araobp/parking/README.md

 ##Do I need ???
 Time for reality check!

 ####Do I need MQTT?
 No, I don't. alprd/beanstalkd and nodejs-based REST server (app.js) suffice for the time being.

+Note that MQTT server can be SPOF.

 ####Do I need MongoDB?
 No, I don't.
 I prefer Cassandra over MongoDB.